 What is your history with the Bible?
-Was it a part of your growing up years?
+Is it something you have known growing up?
 If so, how?
 If not, when did you first encounter the Scriptures?

 How would you explain or describe the Bible to someone who knows nothing about it?